nims11/vim-nano/README.md

 # vim-nano

-Mighty nano inside a vim
+Mighty nano inside a vim.
+I wrote this for a parody hackathon.

 # Requirements